Join AAIA on

 - Web Mining and Social Networks

-- AI in Business Intelligence and Online Analytics
+- Business Intelligence and Online Analytics

-- AI in Robotics and Cyber-Physical Systems
+- Robotics and Cyber-Physical Systems

 - AI-centered Systems and Large-Scale Applications